wi-fighters/7-node-fileio-csvconverter-peteco83/README.md

 ## Constraints

 * The program should accept one or two arguments.
-If no Arguments are passed, the program should exir the process and print a message to the user (see examples).
+If no arguments are passed, the program should exit the process and print a message to the user (see examples).

 * If only one argument is passed, the program should convert the file in that path to a json file in the same directory.